The Best Gluten-Free Vegan Gravy recipe (+ video) is a regular go-to family favourite! As soon as you try it, you will understand why!

 - 2 tablespoons tomato paste*

 - 1/2 teaspoon sea salt

 - 1/4 teaspoon ground pepper

-- 1 tablespoon arrowroot (or oat flour or potato starch)
+- 1 tablespoon arrowroot starch (or oat flour, potato or tapioca starch)

 Nice to add ingredients: